"Run as hard as you can... then let your heart take you the rest of the way." - Gary Smith

 During his 31 year career, Gary coached several state championship teams and athletes but was known most of all for his integrity and deep commitment to the well-being of his athletes and students.
 After being diagnosed with pancreatic cancer, he died on the last day of school in 1998.
 Students brought candles, mementos, and signs to the fence in front of the track to grieve him.
 Eight hundred people attended his memorial service, where the idea for this race was born.

-All participants will receive a short sleeved shirt.
+All participants will receive a short sleeved shirt and a "cool" Gary smith coffee mug.

 Awards will be awarded to the top 3 overall and age group finishers.